rossbachp/DeciCollab/ADR-Template.md

   * The lightweight and high-performance design of Containerd improves overall operational efficiency while supporting essential container management features like image handling and runtime abstraction.

 By adopting Containerd, the project leverages a stable, well-supported CRI, facilitating operational excellence and aligning with Kubernetes ecosystem best practices.

+## Notes

+To ensure clarity, traceability, and ease of access, include the following components in an ADR:

+* __Creation Date__:
+  * The original date when the ADR was created, providing temporal context for the decision.
+* __Tags__:
+  * Relevant tags or labels that categorize the ADR (e.g., "Database," "Scalability," "API"), helping stakeholders quickly identify related topics.
+* __Keywords__:
+  * Specific terms associated with the decision, optimized for searchability within project documentation or repositories.
+* __History__:
+  * A chronological narrative of the ADR’s evolution, including discussions, iterations, and major milestones.
+* __Changelog__:
+  * A record of updates or revisions made to the ADR, including dates, descriptions of changes, and the responsible individual or team.
+* __Meetings__:
+  * A chronological list of disussion meetings
+* __Cross References:__:
+  * A list of other ADRs or important hints

+These elements enhance the usability and maintainability of ADRs, making them more valuable as a resource for teams.

 ## References